zheng0xd/JATIC-internal-docs/docs/process/platforms/slack.md

 ### Slack status

-Because our program is consituted of many teams and organizations, we lack shared calendars for tracking leave and travel.
+Because our program is constituted of many teams and organizations, we lack shared calendars for tracking leave and travel.

 Updating your status in Slack is a lightweight method to share information and increase situational awareness across the program.